raylinsoriano/Project_3_Classification/README.md

 To generate our target variable, we took a column that reported on different levels of injury and grouped them into mild, medium, and severe.
 Then conducted a train test split on training so that we can train our data and test it on completely unseen data in order to understand how well our models are at predicting our target variable.
 The distribution of our target variable is imbalanced- approximately 87% of the data is mild, 11% is medium and 2% is severe.
 To address class imbalance, we used Synthetic Minority Oversampling Technique (SMOTE) to generate synthetic data from the existing minority cases to purposefully oversample the minority dataset.
 Additionally, we converted categorical features into binary variables for analysis.
 <br><br>
-To help select meaningful features for analysis, we used decision tree to help us choose important features for consideration.
-Then for each machine learning algorithms we used the grid search method provided by Scikit-learn's GridSearchCV to determine candidates from a grid of parameter values specified with the param_grid parameter.
+To help select meaningful features for analysis, we used a decision tree to help us choose important features for consideration.
+Then for each machine learning algorithm we used the grid search method provided by Scikit-learn's GridSearchCV to determine candidates from a grid of parameter values specified with the param_grid parameter.
 Once the "best" parameters are determined, we ran each model again with these parameters.
 We assessed each model's performance using accuracy score and macro precision score.

 ## Results